JTP75/LabBenchStudios-PDT-Unity/README.md

 - Third party libraries and references (for DLL's stored within the ./Plugins path)
   - References: See [Third Party Notices.md](https://github.com/programming-digital-twins/LabBenchStudios-PDT-UnityPlugin/blob/alpha/Third%20Party%20Notices.md).

-NOTE: This section and [Third Party Notices.md]() will be updated if / when other dependencies are incorporated.
+NOTE: This section and [Third Party Notices.md](https://github.com/programming-digital-twins/LabBenchStudios-PDT-UnityPlugin/blob/alpha/Third%20Party%20Notices.md) will be updated if / when other dependencies are incorporated.

-# FAQ
-For typical questions (and answers) to the repositories of the Programming the IoT project, please see the [FAQ](https://github.com/programming-the-iot/book-exercise-tasks/blob/default/FAQ.md).

 # IMPORTANT NOTES
 This code base is under active development.